bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/about-webhooks.md

 **Duplicate webhook events**

 Duplicate webhooks can happen.
 For this reason, apps should use idempotent operations to avoid significant unintended side effects.
 Idempotent operations allow multiple calls without changing the result.
+A way to ensure webhook events are idempotent is to create a temporary "blacklist" array to store the hash of webhooks that have already been received or handled.
+When you receive a webhook, you can compare the hash of the received event to the list.
+If the hash has already been handled you can ignore the event.

 ## Tools